 Your body’s natural healing ability enables you to make adjustments on its own to resolve traumas; however, your body may have a difficult time healing from a significant single or repeated traumas.

 Traumas can be lodged into the very fabric of your body; you can carry the traumas for a long time and later experience significant physical discomfort/pain, triggers, anxiety, depression, anger, resentment, or general/vague symptoms.
 Most of us intuitively understand that this occurs when the traumas are physical in nature, but now there is increasing acknowledgement that this also occurs when the traumas are psychological and emotional.
 For example, sometimes emotional pain may manifest as chest, shoulder, back and/or abdominal pain or throat tightness.
 An example that illustrates how long our bodies can hold trauma is birth trauma: for some infants the trauma is very visible, such as misshapen heads or torticollis, where a contracted neck muscles prevent the infant from using the full range of motion in the neck, even into adulthood; for other infants the birth trauma is not visible, and the effects of the trauma is carried into adulthood in less obvious but still significant ways.
 Physical, psychological and emotional traumas of childhood often go over-looked by the adults in our lives and ourselves into adulthood.
-Unresolved childhood traumas can lead to deeply held or repressed anger, fear, hate, sorrow and shame which disconnects us from the world, inhibits us from trusting others, being present and forming loving relationships.
+Unresolved childhood traumas can lead to deeply held or repressed anger, fear, hate, sorrow and shame which disconnects us from ourselves and those around, affect our self-worth, inhibits us from trusting ourselves and others, and being present.